 That year marked his debut for Harlequins in the A League but his first senior competitive game against Coventry on February 18, 2006 was not long delayed.
-He played off the bench in a 52-12 victory at Twickenham Stoop in the second of 119 appearances that George had accumulated by mid May this year.
-The first, three months earlier, yielded a try in Harlequins’ friendly against a Samoa XV.
+He played off the bench in a 52-12 victory at Twickenham Stoop in the second of 150 appearances that George had accumulated by the end of last season.
+His first match three months earlier, had yielded a try in Harlequins’ friendly against a Samoa XV.

-His Premiership experience by the end of 2011-12 spanned 83 matches, 21 of them in the past season and eight in 2010-11 during which helped Harlequins beat Stade Français 19-18 in Amlin Challenge Cup final at the City of Cardiff Stadium.
+His Premiership experience by the end of 2012/13 spanned 106 matches, 23 of them in the past season, 21 in 2011-12 and 14 in 2010-11 during which helped Harlequins beat Stade Français 19-18 in Amlin Challenge Cup final at the City of Cardiff Stadium.
 George had also played throughout the final pool match in January that produced a 39-17 win over Bayonne at Twickenham Stoop.
-It was his 13th game of a season in which he joined clubmates Joe Marler, Ugo Monye and Chris Robshaw in the Saxons squad.
+It was his 13th game of a season in which he joined clubmates Joe Marler, Ugo Monye and Chris Robshaw in the Saxons’ squad.

 George was called into the party on January 2011 for two matches.
 He played off the bench in a 45-17 win over Italy A at Worcester and was an unused replacement against Ireland Wolfhounds in Belfast.
-Last October he signed an extended contract that commits him to Harlequins until the end of the 2014-15 season, a reward for his industry, skill and determination to establish himself as a starting lock at Twickenham Stoop.
+He has since played in all four Saxons’ matches, against the Wolfhounds and Scotland A, spanning the past two seasons.
+In October 2011, he signed an extended contract that commits him to Harlequins until the end of the 2014-15 season.
+It rewarded his industry, skill and determination to establish himself as a starting lock at Twickenham Stoop.